My Story

 I have been hooked on travel and nature ever since I was a young child and grew up on a staple diet of David Attenborough programmes.
 I would spend my time day dreaming about seeing polar bears in the Arctic or standing on the shoulders of giant mountains.
 20 years on, not much has changed.
 My husband Donald and I call Scotland our home and we're very fond of it.
 With a shared passion for travel and exploring, we're at our happiest out in the wilds, camping and walking the hills or taking in the sights and sounds of a new rustic town.
 Watching the light change is a favourite pastime and photographing it has become something of an obsession.

-My love for the outdoors led me to start photographing Scotland’s landscape, capturing the mood and changeable conditions.
+That adventurous spirit led me to start photographing Scotland’s landscape, capturing the mood and changeable conditions.
 Trips to places like Italy and Iceland have fed the wanderlust that I constantly feel.
-My aim has always been to evoke a feeling within my photography, to tell a story.
 I take photographs for myself first and foremost, because I want to capture and remember what I’m seeing in the places I visit.
+When I look at a scene, I see lines and shapes and colours and how they interact with each other.
+My style is often bold and colourful, capturing fleeting moments of light with layers and textures.

 A lot of my photography is planned, with research on an area done long before we get there and even a reccie or 2 first.
 Once we get there and my camera is in my hand, everything is in the moment.
 It becomes an instinctual act of adapting to the changing scene in front of me.
 I quite often come home with totally unexpected shots that I’m so glad I hadn’t planned.